Discover how to keep your indoor plants alive with these tips from Lara at Cool Plants.

 - Feeding: Most plants go into dormancy in winter and the key growing period is spring to summer.
 Feeding your plants promotes new growth and replaces nutrients; making them stronger and resistant to pests.
-Use a liquid plant food or a granular option like Tui Enrich Pots & Containers Fertiliser and be sure to follow the instructions for the size of your pot.
+Choose a ready to use liquid option from the Tui Enrich Pour & Feed range or a six month controlled release fertiliser like Tui Enrich Pots & Containers and be sure to follow the instructions for the size of your pot.

 - Caring: Take time to nurture your plants - remove any dead or unhealthy leaves and check for evidence of pests.
 Do they need repotting, dusting, or does the soil need topping up?